Akselera Tech

 Shared Negative Keyword Lists

-Google Ads allows you to create shared negative keyword lists that apply across multiple campaigns.
-This is essential for efficiency.
+Google Ads lets you create shared negative keyword lists that apply across multiple campaigns.
+If you manage more than two campaigns, this is essential.

 Why Use Shared Lists